svrohith9/Algo-and-DS/README.md

 # Algo-and-DS

-You would find many algorithms and Data structres implemented using different languages
+You would find many algorithms and Data structures implemented using different languages